 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-The best cordless vacuums rated by experts
+The best cordless vacuum cleaner

 Honestly, we can't stop raving about the Shark Stratos Cordless with Clean Sense IQ.
 It's part of the latest line of Shark vacuum cleaners, and it's packed with all the features you need when cleaning your home — no matter its size.
 Our head ecommerce editor Annie reviewed this vacuum and is still using it to clean her home.
 It's the only vacuum cleaner she has ever given a five-star rating.